Tangerine-Community/Tangerine/README.md

 This is one of two main Tangerine software repositories, the other is docker-tangerine-tree.
 The docker-tangerine-tree repository will soon be included with this one.
 You will want to use this repository if you are planning on running a Tangerine server for editing assessments and uploading data from tablets.

 The client directory contains the code for the client app used for data entry.
 It has its own build process and is not yet integrated with server.
+Develop with this client code and copy it to the client directory in docker-tangerine-tree, and then tag the docker-tangerine-tree repository.

 ## Installation